-Luckily for you, we’ve released a new feature to ensure your employee newsletters are responsive and look great on all devices.
+Luckily for you, we’re here to ensure your employee newsletters are responsive and look great on all devices.

-With our brand-new easy- to-use drag and drop email builder — which you can access from the ContactMonkey menu within Outlook— internal comms pros can choose from dozens of templates and edit them with ease.
+With our new easy-to-use drag and drop email template builder — which you can access from the ContactMonkey menu within Outlook— internal comms pros can choose from dozens of templates and edit them with ease.